epoiesen/juncture/sample-visual-essay.md

 ## Multiple viewers

 Multiple viewers may be defined for a single paragraph of text.
 The first viewer defined is displayed as the default viewer.
 Others are selectable using icons displayed in the top right margin of the paragraph.
 Here, you get a picture first; if you then click the 'location' icon, you get a map.
 I've given the 'map' parameter the wikidata identifier for the Secret Museum, where much of the erotic art found at Pompeii was kept safely away.
 I wonder if it'll display its location.
-Only one way to find out!<br>I tried to do an image compare as a third item in this panel, but it only seems to work if I do it in a separate panel.
+Only one way to find out!<br><br>I tried to do an image compare as a third item in this panel, but it only seems to work if I do it in a separate panel.
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/5/56/Pan_copulating_with_goat_1.JPG">
 <param ve-map center="Q3523" zoom="11">